dmerkushov/log-helper-examples/README.md

 Current examples
 ----------------

-* `Howtouse_DailyRollingFileAppenderExt` - Usage of `ru.dmerkushov.loghelper.log4j.extend.DailyRollingFileAppenderExt`
+* `Howtouse_DailyRollingFileAppenderExt` - Usage of `ru.dmerkushov.loghelper.log4j.extend.DailyRollingFileAppenderExt`.
+It also makes use of the `log4j_DailyRollingFileAppenderExt.xml` file